 Note any concerns for your prospective future house to your inspector before they start their inspection, so they’ll keep a sharp lookout for those things.
 If the seller has disclosed particular damage, give your inspector a heads-up about that as well.

-And then accompany your inspector during his rounds.
+Accompany your inspector during his rounds.
 Since this is the house you hope to live in, it’s in your best interest to understand what’s going on.
-For instance, an inspector can introduce you to the electrical panels and wiring, air-conditioning and ventilation switches, shut-off water valves for the plumbing, and shut-off gas valves.
+For instance, an inspector can introduce you to the electrical panels and wiring, air-conditioning switches, shut-off valves for the plumbing, and shut-off gas valves.
 If the inspector spots a problem, they can show you exactly how a system needs to work better, what it means, and hopefully a number of ways to fix it.
 This information will serve you well not only before you buy, but afterward as well.

 As a potential buyer, a home inspection is your authoritative proof of any possible property problems.
 Most home purchase agreements are contingent upon the results of a home inspection.
-Armed with your home inspection report, you may be able to either make the seller fix or repair certain issues before closing, renegotiate the price to reflect future repairs, or walk away without losing your earnest money, especially if some of these things were not disclosed previously by the seller.
+Armed with your home inspection report, you may be able to either make the seller fix or repair certain issues before closing.
+The inspection report may also give you the power to renegotiate the price to reflect future repairs, or walk away without losing your earnest money, especially if some of these things were not disclosed previously by the seller.

 Of course, not all items on an inspection report are mandatory fixes nor should be a cause to walk away from a deal.
-A home inspector may include cosmetic items, or note that something will cost money to repair in the future, but they may not be deal-breakers now.
+A home inspector may include cosmetic items, or note that something will cost money to repair in the future.
+However, these items may not be deal-breakers now.
 For example, the inspector may note that the house will need a water heater or a new roof in the future.
-That information helps you be an informed buyer, but it doesn’t necessarily mean you shouldn’t buy the house.
-And as we mentioned before, having this information can help you save significant amounts of money in the long run, either with short term contract negotiations or with longer term repairs.
+That information helps you be an informed buyer and budget for those expenses, but it doesn’t necessarily mean you shouldn’t buy the house.
+Ultimately, having this information can help you save significant amounts of money in the long run, either with short term contract negotiations or with longer term repairs.